 Michael BrownleeTrainee solicitor

-Trainee solicitor in the social housing team
+Trainee solicitor in the employment and pensions team

-My first seat was with our property development team where I undertook freehold and leasehold conveyancing and advisory work for our clients, as well as acting for them in right to buy sales.
+My first seat was with our property development team where I undertook freehold and leasehold conveyancing and advisory work for our clients, as well as acting for them in right-to buy-sales.

 To receive invitations to our events, as well as information and articles on legal issues and sector developments that are of interest to you, please sign up to Newsroom.